1548

 1839

-Queen Isabel’s stronghold with Martín Zurbano, a hero from Rioja
+Queen Isabel’s stronghold with Martín Zurbano, a Romantic hero from Rioja

-In a period of turmoil between the Church and the State, the Estate was confiscated from the Benedictine Order and, in 1839, General Martín Zurbano took possession as reward for his distinguished war service.
-In 1844, however, Zurbano wagered and lost all his lands in a historic card game and the Estate was redeemed by his administrator, Cayo Muro.
+In a period of turmoil between the Church and the State, the Estate was confiscated from the Benedictine Order and, in 1839, General Martín Zurbano took possession as reward for his distinguished war service to Queen Isabel.
+In 1845 Martin Zurbano was executed by members of his Party.
+He accepted this destiny as a testament of the Romantic ideals he upheld.

 1880